bgevko/vehicle-manager/README.md

 ## Vehicle Details

 - User can go [Vehicles](#vehicles), or the previous contextual screen
-- User can see the vehicle's current status (checked out or available).
+- User can see the vehicle's current status (checked out by <driver name> or available).
 - User can see the vehicle's maintenance status, (Overdue, due soon, up-to-date)
 - User can see the vehicle's make, model, year, license plate, and current mileage.
 - User can see the vehicle's current location.